agents-flex/agents-flex/docs/core/agent.md

 `AI Agent` is an abstract concept with various definitions and interpretations within the industry.

-The author understands an agent as a "person" with an identity, a name, memory, and the ability to execute tasks.
+According to the author:  an agent as a "person" with an identity, a name, memory, and the ability to execute tasks.
 During execution, an agent can engage in planning, use tools, or perform critical thinking.

 It is entirely up to the developer to decide how an agent engages in planning, uses tools, or performs critical thinking, rather than being determined by the Agents-Flex framework.